bahrus/pass-prop/README.md

 pass-prop is a web component that passes a prop from a higher component to downstream siblings.
 It shares much common code and syntax with other components of the [p-et-alia](https://github.com/bahrus/p-et-alia) framework of components, but, like the other components in that framework, pass-prop can serve a useful purpose as a standalone component.
 The other components in the framework have a name that is globally unique (based on npm package name uniqueness constraints), but also have shorter "nicknames" which might clash with other libraries.
 In the case of pass-prop, that nickname is "p-p".

-However, unlike the other components in the p-et-alia framework, pass-prop has a significant limitation as to what other components it is compatible with.
-More on that below.

 ## Syntax